 I don’t have many product preferences, but I do in canned refried beans – the La Preferida brand.
 I’ll buy them even when other brands are less expensive.
 I also stick with the original or the vegetarian (a bit healthier) and generally buy them without all the spices or peppers added.

 I just think refried beans are lovely as is and shouldn’t compete with the other flavors on the plate.
 I don’t think I’ve ever eaten in a restaurant with spiced up refries, but that doesn’t mean there aren’t any.
 Usually they’re a kind of plain foil for the rest of the food.
-Regardless, this method works with any flavor variations.Print
+Regardless, this method works with any flavor variations and if you want to, feel free to add anywhere from a few drops to a couple teaspoons of hot sauce.Print

 Canned Refried Beans